capactio/capact/docs/tutorial/content-creation/README.md

         entrypoint: main
         templates:
           - name: main
+            inputs:
+              artifacts:
                 # Voltron Engine will inject the 'input-parameters' artifacts into the workflow entrypoint.
                 # It contains the Interface parameters, in our case it is `confluence.install-input`.
-            inputs:
-              artifacts:
                 - name: input-parameters
+                # You need to specify all optional TypeInstance that can be consumed by workflow.
+                # Later you can use them in the `voltron-when` statements.
+                - name: postgresql
+                  optional: true
+            # Under outputs you need to specify all outputs that is defined under Interface that this workflow implements.
+            # As a result, others can refer to workflow output via "{{ steps.<step_name>.outputs.artifacts.<artifact_name> }}".
+            # Same as we do with postgres step in this workflow.
+            outputs:
+                - name: confluence-config # Same name as defined in Interface
+                  from: "{{steps.helm-run.outputs.artifacts.additional}}" # Instructs Argo which artifacts holds the Confluence config
             steps:
-              # If the postgresql TypeInstance was not provided, then create it
+              # If the postgresql input argument was not provided, then create it
               # using the imported 'postgresql.install' Interface.
+              # Otherwise, it is replaced with a "mock" step which emits input argument which satisfied this step as a step output.
               - - name: install-db
                   voltron-action: postgresql.install
                   voltron-when: postgresql == nil